joseigor/cpp_serie/README.md

 # cpp_serie
-This repository contains a list of articles about some C++ programming language, see below the list topics covered:
+This repository contains a list of articles about C++ programming language, see below the list topics covered:

 1. Copy Constructor
 2. Delegating Constructor